nebkor/princess/README.md

 # How to run

+In order to demonstrate the issue, the "stripe" service must be run on a different origin than the "princess" service.
+The following will set that up:

-First, run `cargo run --bin=stripe &`; this will start the "Stripe" service listening on localhost:4001.
-Then, run `cargo run --bin=princess` and visit http://localhost:4000/ and click the buttons.
-At the end, you'll end up at a page at http://localhost:4000/success and see the test data inserted in the initial get of `/`.
+`cargo run --bin=stripe & cargo run --bin=princess -- http://$(hostname):4001/`

+Now visit http://localhost:4000/ and click the buttons.
+At the end, you'll end up at a page at http://localhost:4000/success and see the test data inserted in the initial get of `/`, or a message indicating failure.
+To see it succeed, run:

+`cargo run --bin=stripe & cargo run --bin=princess`

+and follow the buttons starting from http://localhost:4000/ again to the end.

 # Why is it called "princess"?